🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur.

 ✅ Updated 2/15/21

 Properly made full melt bubble hash is the most sought-after starting material that rosin extractors can hope to find.
 Bubble hash itself is a solventless (chemical-free) extract, composed of isolated trichome heads for a pure and highly concentrated form of cannabis.

 Remember the golden rule: the quality of your rosin depends primarily on the quality of your starting material.
 To make the best of the best, you need to start with material that’s above the rest.
-If you’re able to create 5-6 Star bubble hash then it’s good enough to be dabbed by itself, but using it as source material for rosin takes the experience to the next level.
+If you’re able to create 5-6 Star bubble hash then it’s good enough to be dabbed by itself, but you can definitely press it as well.
+3-4 Star hash makes great source material for rosin and can bring out the very best in that particular cultivar.

 On the flip side, subpar hash will yield subpar rosin.
 Therefore, knowing how to wash bubble hash the right way is an invaluable skill to have, and will always be in demand.
 The following broad strokes overview lists the tools you need and the steps to take in pursuit of the holy grail of rosin source material, ice water extraction bubble hash.

 Before we get started there are a few things to keep in mind.
 You’ll want to prepare a clean and well-lit workspace where you can easily move around.
 The space should be as cold as possible, since heat degrades the precious compounds we’re working to preserve within the trichomes.
 Whenever possible, keep your tools, your space, everything cold.

 Water is another critical component that you’ll want to source deliberately.
 Make sure your water is cold, pure, and preferably reverse osmosis (RO).